 - Hokuto no Ken;

-But of course, over time, others will be able to enter this list, but until then only these will remain.
-And if you want to know the classification of your favorite manga, just leave your comment below and we will answer your questions.
+But of course, as time goes by, others will be able to join this list, but until then, only these will remain.
+And if you want to know the rating of your favorite manga, just leave your comment below and we'll clear your doubts.